vaidashi/career-development-curriculum/module_four/post_grad_plan.md

 # Post-Grad Job Search Action Plan Template

-New parts:
-* Outline goal for finding a job: by what date, what concrete steps will you take to achieve that goal?
-	* Coding: what is your focus?
-	* Networking & Outreach:
-	* Job search tracking: How are you keeping track of everything that you're doing?
-	* Check-ins: who are you talking to and when?
-* Professional Development Final Components:
-	* Summarize story...will present this during portfolio review
-	*

 You are so close!
 You've spent the last 7 months working towards this -- graduation and finding your new dream job!
 This plan is meant to help you streamline your goals and get on the path to employment as a software developer as quickly as possible.
 Please fill out the plan by copying this template into a gist to submit in your portfolio.

 As you fill out this plan, consider how your first job search will set the tone for your career trajectory in the software industry.
 After all, your first developer job should align with those goals as well so that you're on track for a longterm successful career.